 Study abroad is an investment in your future from which you will reap lifelong rewards.
 It will forever change the way you perceive yourself and the world around you.
 SACI makes every effort to make study abroad in Florence, Italy, an achievable goal for every student.

 Any/all Federal Financial Aid received from a U.S. college or university can be transferred to cover fees for study at SACI.
 In addition, SACI offers a generous scholarship awards program for deserving students each term.
 Applicants to all SACI programs that are for credit (including Gap Year) may apply for SACI scholarships.

 General Information on SACI Scholarships

-Many partial scholarships are available for undergraduate and graduate study at SACI such as the David Davidson Scholarship Fund, the Jules Maidoff Scholarship as well as several other SACI scholarships.
+Full and partial scholarships are available for undergraduate and graduate study at SACI such as the David Davidson Scholarship Fund, the Jules Maidoff Scholarship, and several other SACI scholarships.
 Additionally, the SACI Consortium Scholarship is a full-tuition scholarship offered each Fall and Spring to a student coming from a SACI Consortium school.
 There are also many more scholarship resources available for BGSU students and general applicants.
 All SACI scholarships are based on both artistic and academic ability and financial need.
 Students interested in applying for a SACI scholarship MUST check the appropriate box on the SACI application form and complete all application requirements.
 Learn more about study abroad scholarships offered at SACI.

 SACI Scholarship Application Deadlines